-4.17 Pre-tenancy checks
+5.17 Pre-tenancy checks

 Before we offer a tenancy, applicants will be asked to complete our application form and we'll discuss their circumstances with them to ensure that they meet our lettings criteria as detailed in our letting's procedure.
 We'll also undertake a full personal and financial assessment including Identification and credit checks where applicable.
-Where we have received a nomination or applicant directly we will carry out ID checks in line with Right to Rent (Government legislation ensuring landlords check that tenants have the right to rent in the UK).
+Where we have received a nomination or applicant directly ID checks will be in line with Right to Rent (Government legislation ensuring landlords check that tenants have the right to rent in the UK).
 This will help us make sure that the property is affordable and identify any support needs.

-4.18 Viewings
+5.18 Viewings